sguzman/feederv3/README.md

 - Build/test: `cargo test` (no extra setup needed; uses the traits to avoid network access in tests).
 - Logs: configure via `logging.level` or `RUST_LOG`; log output includes targets and thread info.
 - HTTP client: reqwest with rustls, 30s timeout, gzip/brotli/deflate enabled.

+## Docker
+- Image expects a full config bundle (config/domains/categories/feeds) to be present on disk.
+- Default path inside the container is `/app/res/config.toml`; override with `CONFIG_PATH`.
+- For environment-specific settings, mount a config directory and point `CONFIG_PATH` at it.